hubmapconsortium/ingest-validation-tools/README.md

 Documentation, metadata TSV templates, JSON schemas are [here](docs).

-## Roadmap

-- Take the TSV structure described for [CODEX](https://docs.google.com/document/d/1CYYSXPQjwdbvmvZaEcsi_2udvDfGEZrMyh4yFnm4p3M/edit#) and translate it into JSON Schema,
-- such that [cidc-schemas](https://github.com/CIMAC-CIDC/cidc-schemas) can generate templates from it.
-- *and*: We also want to validate directory structure: try our own [directory-schema](https://github.com/hubmapconsortium/directory-schema/).
-- *and*: We also want integrity checks, like the linked sample ID matches sample ID in TSV, for example.

 ## Development

 I'm not sure what kind of interface will be most useful,